The increased plastic waste from personal protection equipment (PPE) due to the pandemic has created a dire need for greener alternatives.

 This organic EBT additive is included during the production process, which enhances the decomposition time of the gloves when they end up in the landfill.

-It does not take more than five years to decompose as compared with the estimated hundred years it takes for the regular nitrile disposable gloves.
+It does not take more than 10 years to decompose as compared with the estimated hundred years it takes for the regular nitrile disposable gloves.

 The gloves are designed to start decomposing once they are discarded and enter the landfill site using this technology.